ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onPinOnPurchaseChanged*

-The *onPinOnPurchaseChanged* event notifies users when the "Pin on Purchase" setting has been updated.
-This setting determines whether a PIN is required to authorize purchases, providing an additional layer of security.
-The event is triggered whenever the "Pin on Purchase" feature is enabled or disabled, ensuring users are aware of changes to this important security setting.
+This event is triggered whenever the "Pin on Purchase" setting is updated.
+The "Pin on Purchase" feature ensures that a PIN is required to authorize purchases, adding an extra layer of security to prevent unauthorized transactions.
+Users can enable or disable this feature based on their preferences, and any changes to this setting will activate the event.

 ### Related Functions
-[setPinOnPurchase](#setPinOnPurchase) : This function is used to enable or disable the "Pin on Purchase" feature.
-When this function is called to update the setting, it triggers the *onPinOnPurchaseChanged* event.
+[getPinOnPurchase](#getPinOnPurchase) : Retrieves the current status of the "Pin on Purchase" setting, indicating whether the PIN requirement for purchases is enabled or disabled.

-[getPinOnPurchase](#getPinOnPurchase) : This function retrieves the current status of the "Pin on Purchase" setting.
-While it does not directly trigger the event, it is closely related as it reflects the changes made when the event occurs.
+[setPinOnPurchase](#setPinOnPurchase) : Updates the "Pin on Purchase" setting, enabling or disabling the PIN requirement for purchases.
+Changes made through this function trigger the event.

 ### Parameters